+Thesis Exhibition - 1 credit

-Last elective - 1 or 3 credits (must take at least 1 credit of electives this semester to qualify as full-time student)
+Any/All Remaining Elective credits - must take at least 1 credit of electives this semester to qualify as full-time student (which all MFA students must be)

 There are six credits dedicated to electives.
-Three of those credits can be taken at any time during semesters 1-3.
-It is recommended that the second three elective credits must be taken during the fourth semester to ensure full-time status.
+Those credits can be taken at any time during the program, although it is recommended that at least half of them be taken prior to the fourth semester.
 Students must take at least one credit of elective in the fourth semester to be considered a full-time student.
-The MFA Program offers a 1-credit elective course for five weeks each spring semester that is broadly applicable to all MFA students so that students who have otherwise completed their electives can take this course to remain full-time students.
+The MFA Program offers a 1-credit elective course (GRLA 703X or GRST 703X) for five weeks each spring semester that is broadly applicable to all MFA students, so that students who have otherwise completed their electives can take this course to remain full-time students.